5 LinkedIn About Section Templates That Generated Interview Requests Within Days

 Template #2: The Career Changer (For Transitioning Professionals)

-After [X] successful years in [previous industry], I’m leveraging my expertise in [transferable skills] to make an impact in [target industry].
+After [X] successful years in [previous industry], I’m applying my expertise in [transferable skills] to make an impact in [target industry].

 My unique background gives me a fresh perspective on [industry challenge] that traditional [target role] professionals might miss.